MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/cost-management/policy-statements.md

 ## Underutilization

-**Business risk:** The company has pre-paid for cloud services or has made an annual commitment to spend a specific amount.
+**Business risk:** The company has prepaid for cloud services or has made an annual commitment to spend a specific amount.
 There is a risk that the agreed upon amount won't be used, resulting in a lost investment.

 **Policy statement:** Each billing unit with an allocated cloud budget will meet annually to set budgets, quarterly to adjust budgets, and monthly to allocate time for reviewing planned versus actual spending.
 Discuss any deviations greater than 20% with the billing unit leader monthly.
 For tracking purposes, assign all assets to a billing unit.